JetBrains/gradle-python-envs/README.md

 Then invoke the `build_envs` task.

-This will download and install the latest versions of Miniconda both for 32 and 64 bits and specified python's interpreters (python, jython, pypy, ironpython) to `buildDir/bootstrap`.
+This will download and install specified python's interpreters (python, anaconda and miniconda, jython, pypy, ironpython) to `buildDir/bootstrap`.

-Then it will create several conda anv virtual envs in `buildDir/envs`.
+Then it will create several conda and virtual envs in `buildDir/envs`.

 Libraries listed will be installed correspondingly.
 Packages in list are installed with `pip install` command.
 If the function `condaPackage()` was called for package name, it will be installed with `conda install` command.
 It enables to install, for example, PyQt in env.